Request for consultation

 Beverly McMillan

-Beverly McMillan holds undergraduate and graduate degrees from the University of California, Berkeley.
-She has worked extensively in educational and commercial publishing as an author, science writer, project manager, and multimedia content developer.
-In addition to her contributions to college textbooks, Beverly has written or coauthored multiple popular books on topics in natural history and human health and biology, as well as field guides to the flora and fauna of more than 20 US states.
-She has also created Web and print content for such clients as the US National Park Service, the Science Museum of Virginia, The Mariners’ Museum, the San Francisco Exploratorium, the University of California system, and the Virginia Institute of Marine Science/College of William and Mary.
+Beverly McMillan has worked extensively in educational and commercial publishing as an author, contract science writer, project manager and multimedia content developer.
+In addition to her contributions to college textbooks, Bev has written or co-authored multiple popular books on the biology and natural history of sharks and the structure and functioning of the human body, as well as field guides to the flora and fauna of more than 20 U.S. states.
+She has also created science-based exhibition, web and print content for clients including the U.S. National Park Service, the Science Museum of Virginia, The Mariners’ Museum, the San Francisco Exploratorium, the University of California system and the Virginia Institute of Marine Science/College of William and Mary.
+She holds undergraduate and graduate degrees from the University of California, Berkeley, as well as a Business of Publishing certification from the University of Chicago School of Business.

 Joel H. Benington